Koredotcom/docs/docs/xo/automation/intelligence/sentiment-management/tone-analysis.md

 <div class="admonition note">
 <p class="admonition-title">Note</p>
-<p>Apart from the basic tone words, sentiment analysis also uses words that can increase or decrease intensity, like "very" or "extremely".
+<p>Apart from the basic tone words, sentiment analysis also uses words that can increase or decrease intensity, like "very" or "extremely."
 However, you don't have to add different phrases covering all the possibilities for various levels.
 Just add a basic tone word, and these intensifiers will adjust the level automatically.</p>
 </div>

 The following are some examples of words that can be mapped to relevant concepts.